MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-steps-assign-media.md

 ## Preview an image, video, or 3D model and view its properties

 You can preview an image, video, or 3D model on the right side of the PC app and access the **Step Editor** at the same time.

 - Select (click or double-click) the image, video, or 3D model in the **Library**.

     ![Properties tab for previewing image, video, or 3D model](media/properties-tab.PNG "Properties tab for previewing image, video, or 3D model")

+    The image and its properties are displayed on the right side of the screen.

 ## What's next?